 While Redburn and Diaz are total badasses, Ukkon remains an invincible opponent for just two COG soldiers (not least because he can somehow regenerate his cells).
 A part of their mission to defeat Ukkon therefore includes driving around their tank-like APC, recruiting new soldiers, and gathering supplies.
 It is within these smaller missions that the gameplay unfolds.

-Gabe Diaz is of course the father of Kait Diaz, protagonist from the last two games, and this game therefore uses its overall plot to fill in more gaps about Kait’s rather mysterious past.
-So not only does the game tie in well with other entries, but the story of Diaz and Redburn’s hunt for Ukkon also feels like it serves a purpose within the overall gameplay.
+Gabe Diaz is of course the father of Kait Diaz, protagonist from the most recent two games, and Gears Tactics therefore uses its overall plot to fill in more gaps about Kait’s rather mysterious past.
+I appreciated how developers have integrated this game with other entries, and the story of Diaz and Redburn’s hunt for Ukkon also feels like it serves a purpose within the overall gameplay.

 Welcome to the machine